-- Assessment of potential impacts in Scotland (PDF 1.9MB)
+- Assessment of potential impact of ash dieback in Scotland (legacy document)

 - Chalara action plan for Scotland